-Bursae are fluid-filled sacs that act as shock absorbers and cushions for our bones and tendons.
-There are two such sacs located on the back of your heel.
-The subtendinous calcaneal, also called retrocalcaneal bursa, is situated between the Achilles tendon and the heel bone (calcaneus).
-The subcutaneous calcaneal bursa, which is also referred to as the Achilles bursa, is found on the backside of the heel and Achilles.
-If either or both of these bursae become inflamed, the result is pain and tenderness.
+Bursae are small, fluid-filled sacs that act as cushions and shock absorbers for our bones and tendons.
+Two such sacs are located at the rear of the heel.
+One, known as the subtendinous calcaneal or retrocalcaneal bursa, lies between the Achilles tendon and the heel bone (calcaneus).
+The other, the subcutaneous calcaneal bursa or Achilles bursa, is situated at the back of the heel near the Achilles tendon.
+Inflammation of either or both of these bursae can lead to pain and tenderness.

 Cumulative trauma and overuse are the two main reasons for inflammation of the calcaneal bursae.
 That’s why the condition is often seen in runners who train too much and tend to ignore the symptoms.
 This is a dangerous approach, however, since continual use can lead to a more serious injury, such as a ruptured Achilles tendon.